LucasOrmerod/WHOISnot/README.md

 SLEEP_INTERVAL refers to the time that will be left between requests to avoid overloading the WHOIS server.
 WHOIS_SERVER_ADDRESS refers to the WHOIS server which will be used for the queries.

-## Formatting
+### Formatting

-The script will convert words to lowercase and convert spaces to hyphens.
+The script will convert words to lowercase and convert ASCII character and spaces to hyphens.
 Below is a list of formatting instructions.

 - Each TLD or word should be on a new line
 - TLDs should not have a full stop at the beginning (e.g. com instead of .com)